djcsdy/app-publisher/.github/README.md

 |**Value Default**   |false|
 |**Command Line Arg**|*__-vfc \| --version-force-current__*|

-Force current version, for use with post release tasks such as re-sending an email notification or performing a GitHub release if for whever reason it failed on the publish run.
+Force current version, for use with post release tasks such as re-sending an email notification or performing a GitHub release if for whatever reason it failed on the publish run.

 Usage: